da5nsy/ReproducibleResearch/episodes/introofRRthings.md

  1. Organising your files and folders

- 2. Inside your files - Tidy and Quality Data
+ 2. Keeping your files Tidy and Organised

  3. Methodology and Protocols

- 4. Documentation
+ 4. Documentation and writing it down

- 5. Testing
+ 5. Testing and Controls

  6. Automation

- 7. Publishing, Permanent Identifiers and Preparing for Reuse
+ 7. Publishing, Persistent Identifiers and Preparing for Reuse